James Syme: Death

 In April 1869, he had a paralytic seizure, and at once resigned his chair; he never recovered his powers, and died near Edinburgh in June 1870.
 He was a Christian whose religious feeling increased as he grew older.

 Syme is buried on the upper north-east terrace of St John's Episcopal Churchyard at the east end of Princes Street, Edinburgh.

 Syme's character is not inaptly summed up in the dedication to him by his old pupil, John Brown, of the series of essays Locke and Sydenham: Verax, capax, perspicax, sagax, efficax, tenax.

 Family

 Syme married twice.
 Firstly he married Anne Willis, the sister of his former colleague, Robert Willis.
 She died in 1840, while giving birth to their ninth child.
 Only two of their nine children, daughters Agnes and Lucy, survived into adulthood.

-In December of 1841, Syme married Jemima Burn.
+In December 1841, Syme married Jemima Burn.
 The couple had five children, three of whom survived into adulthood.

 In 1856, Syme's daughter Agnes married Joseph Lister, who in 1854 had been appointed first assistant surgeon to Syme at the University of Edinburgh.
 Having grown up as the eldest surviving child of a surgeon, Agnes Syme Lister often assisted her husband's medical research, including taking dictation and case notes.
 They maintained a home laboratory, where Joseph Lister conducted experiments that would lead to the development of antiseptic sprays for surgical theatres.